 All revenue is not equal.
-Don't sacrifice profit and strategy for a sales growth number.
+Don't sacrifice profit and strategy for a sales growth number especially if sales are hard to find.

-An extra \$1m of revenue that has low margin, cost overruns, extra waste, product returns, is time consuming to implement, has poor paying customers and takes you away from core business isn't going to help long term.
+An extra \$100,000 of revenue that has low margin, cost overruns, extra waste, product returns, is time consuming to implement, has poor paying customers and takes you away from core business isn't going to help long term.
 Your sales strategy needs to focus on the best products and best customers.

-For example, in retail identify the top 20% of products sold with the top 20% margin.
+For example, identify the top 20% of products sold with the top 20% margin.
 These are the ones that you: